elmaxid/Suricata2MikroTik/README.md

-# Suricata2MikroTik CE -Community Edition-
+# Suricata2MikroTik

 Module for Suricata to read eve.json file and looking for specified alerts.
 If found it, then connect to router MikroTik via API and block the Attack with Firewall.

 This is similar like ips-mikrotik-suricata  but works with eve.json and not with barnyard2. https://github.com/elmaxid/ips-mikrotik-suricata

-# Changelog:
+Changelog:
+18 February 19: v1.1: Add SSH Support

-31 Octubre 18: Community Edition v1.0
+31 October 18: v1.0

 * Init version

-# Requeriment:
+Requeriment:

 * Suricata
 * IP and login for router MikroTik RouterOS
 * GIT

-# Features
+** Features

 * Detect an Alert from Suricata and connect to RouterOS to block de Attack source IP Address

-# Notification:
+* Notification:
         * Email
         * Telegram (API Bot)

-# Instalation
+Instalation

 Once we have Suricata working and running on our network, the next step is the instalation of Suricata2MikroTik: